 Supporting people with chronic conditions

-According to the America’s Health Rankings® 2023 Annual Report, nearly 30 million (1 in 10) adults reported having three or more chronic conditions, with broad racial/ethnic disparities existing in the management of certain conditions.
-The United Health Foundation is working to help increase access to screenings and supports in communities across the United States.
+According to America’s Health Rankings, nearly 30 million (1 in 10) adults reported having three or more chronic conditions.
+The United Health Foundation is working to help increase access to screenings and supports in communities across the United States to help more people live healthier lives.

 To learn more about our work in this area, please review examples from our current grant portfolio below: